ncase/anxiety/scenes/act4.md

 (...1001)

 h: Huh.
-Wonder what *that* was about.
+I wonder what was going on in their head.

 h: Anyway, you were saying?

 b: Uh, I forget?
-Something about teams and sides?
+Something about teams and work?

 h: (shrug)